Top 10 Cable Machine Back Exercises

 Now, that we've covered a little bit about cable exercises, let’s get into the meat and potatoes of this article.

-Here are 10 of my favorite back exercises with cable machines to help build a big and strong back.
+Here are 10 of my favorite back workouts on cable machines to help build a big and strong back.

 This is a classic for building wide lat muscles.
 Pull-ups are a great exercise for them too, but with a cable machine, you have the ability to really focus all of your efforts on the pulldown.